walidboughdiri/mf-maestro/README.md

 - fix bug : clean events from memory when we replace microfrontends using props (memory leak...)
 - add a demo with web components
 - explain css architecture and how to use it
-- in events redirect or navigate explain how dynamic params works (:id)